The blooming time, transition time

 While all nature subjects appeal to me, I have always paid special attention to seasons, therefore, I can certainly say that I have plenty of spring, summer, fall and winter paintings.

-Finally, my website has excellent search option and if you type a name which best describes the subject in the Search box, all posts which include this entry will come up.
+Finally, my website has excellent search option viewing it on a large monitor.
+If you type a name which best describes the subject in the Search box, all posts which include this entry will come up.

 Available acrylic paintings

-As you will notice, all available paintings are originals.
+All available paintings are originals.
 I think it’s best to allow companies which specialize in making prints to allow doing that.
 The smallest acrylic paintings are 12 x 12 in or 30.5 x 30.5 cm.
 Many are 20 x 16 in or 51 x 41 cm, 18 x 24 in or 46 x 51 cm, as well as 20 x 24 in or 51 x 61 cm.
-I haven’t published the largest acrylic paintings yet.
+I haven’t published the largest acrylic paintings.

 I always paint around the edge; therefore, painting can be displayed without a frame.
 Painting continues around the sides of canvas and looks great.